23nd Annual

 Awards

-Join us at 4 pm for hors d’oeuvres and drinks at MBSEF.
+Join us at 4 pm for food and beverages at MBSEF after the race.

 History